Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 Southern Miss Stats and Trends

-- Southern Miss' games this season have not hit the over on any of three set point totals.
+- Southern Miss' games this year have not hit the over on any of three set point totals.

 - The Golden Eagles have turned the ball over seven times this season, one more turnover than the Crimson Tide have forced (6).